mcuntz/pyjams/docs/source/index.rst

          - Matthias Cuntz' standard plotting class
        * - :func:`~pyjams.position`
          - Position arrays of subplots to be used with add_axes
+       * - :func:`~pyjams.signature2plot`
+         - Write a copyright notice on a plot
        * - :func:`~pyjams.str2tex`
          - Convert strings to LaTeX strings in math environment used by matplotlib's usetex